CSA Score

 Unsafe Driving

 Covers violations related to dangerous driving behavior: speeding, reckless driving, improper lane changes, following too closely, texting while driving, and seatbelt violations.
-This BASIC carries significant weight because unsafe driving directly correlates with crash risk.
+This BASIC carries heavy weight because unsafe driving is tied directly to crash risk.

 Hours of Service Compliance

 Tracks violations of HOS rules: driving beyond allowed hours, failing to maintain accurate logs, operating without a functioning ELD, and falsifying records.
-Consistent HOS violations signal fatigue-related risk.
+Repeated HOS violations point to fatigue-related risk.

 Driver Fitness